1848 United States presidential election: Democratic Party nomination

 The Democratic Party held its national convention in Baltimore, Maryland.
 There was a credentials dispute over the New York delegation between the Barnburners and Hunkers factions with the Barnburners being anti-slavery.
 The delegates voted 126 to 125 to seat both delegations and share their control of New York's votes, but the Barnburners left the convention in disagreement with the compromise while the Hunkers refused to vote.
+The withdrawal of the Barnburners effectively removed former President Martin Van Buren, who had already become unenthusiastic about trying to win the party's nomination after the convention had voted to endorse a platform supporting popular sovereignty, from contention.

 As a result of Van Buren's withdrawal, U.S. Senator Lewis Cass and Secretary of State James Buchanan were seen as the only serious contenders for the presidential nomination, with a draft effort also focusing on Supreme Court associate justice Levi Woodbury.
 In stark contrast to the highly contested and protracted convention at the previous election, Cass held a wide lead on all four ballots, only being denied victory on the third due to the convention rules requiring a two-thirds majority, before the Buchanan and Woodbury campaigns quietly released enough delegates to allow Cass victory on the fourth ballot.
 William Orlando Butler won the vice-presidential nomination on the second ballot against John A. Quitman.

 Free Soil Party nomination

 Members of the Whig Party who opposed slavery, New York Barnburners, and members of the Liberty Party met in August 1848 in Buffalo, New York, to found a new political party.
 The Barnburners made a call for the formation of an anti-slavery party at their conclave in June, and by the People's Convention of Friends of Free Territory, which was organized by Salmon P. Chase, in Columbus, Ohio.
 The convention was attended by 165 delegates from eight states to form the Free Soil Party.

 Van Buren won the party's presidential nomination against John P. Hale on the first ballot with 244 votes against Hale's 181 votes.
 Hale had been nominated by the Liberty Party in October 1847, but withdrew from the election after the Free Soil Party gave its presidential nomination to Van Buren.
-Charles F. Adams won the party's vice-presidential nomination.
+Charles Francis Adams Sr. won the party's vice-presidential nomination.

 Van Buren knew that the Free Soilers had not the slightest chance of winning, rather that his candidacy would split the Democratic vote and throw the election to the Whigs.
 Bitter and aging, Van Buren did not care despite the fact that his life had been built upon the rock of party solidarity and party regularity.
 He loathed Lewis Cass and the principle of popular sovereignty with equal intensity.